A Guide to the China Tax System for Foreign Companies

 - Taxes related to Sales/turnover – including VAT, consumption tax, Stamp Tax, and Real Estate Ta

-1. Corporate Income Tax – China tax rate
+1. China Business Tax – China tax rate

 CIT is calculated on an accrual basis – that is income and expenses are recorded at the time they are earned/spent.
 It is calculated and paid monthly or quarterly (within 15 days of the period end), and then reconciled annually as part of a company’s year-end audit.
 Additional tax is paid or a rebate applied for as appropriate at this time.